techlahoma/okcjs-website/readme.md

 ⚡Lightning Talks⚡ are every third month.
 They're a really fun event we put on every 3 months.
 Community members have 5 to 10 minutes to talk about JavaScript or topics related to JavaScript.
 We give preference to new speakers to strengthen our community.
 Anyone who has attended OKC.js once before is invited to [sign up](http://www.meetup.com/OKC-js/messages/boards/).
 Selected speakers will be notified of their status.
 Common topics include: libraries, ways you've solved problems, what you're working on, or anything relating to JS.
 Please note that marketing pitches are not allowed; lightning talks are a community enrichment event.
 Thusly, we do not accept talks that sell products, goods, or services.

 📬 How can I contact OKC.js?
-Tweet to us at [@okcjs](https://twitter.com/okcjs), post a comment/question or create a new thread in our [github repo](http://github.com/techlahoma/okcjs-website), post a question on [meetup](https://meetup.com/OKC-js) in an event or discussion thread, send us an [email](mailto:oklahomacityjavascript@gmail.com), or post a question in the techlahoma [slack channel](http://techlahoma.slack.com).
-(Join the techlahoma slack channel [here](http://slack.techlahoma.org).)
+Tweet to us at [@okcjs](https://twitter.com/okcjs), post a comment/question or create a new thread in our [GitHub repo](http://github.com/techlahoma/okcjs-website), post a question on [meetup](https://meetup.com/OKC-js) in an event or discussion thread, send us an [email](mailto:oklahomacityjavascript@gmail.com), or post a question in the Techlahoma [Slack channel](http://techlahoma.slack.com).
+(Join the Techlahoma Slack channel [here](http://slack.techlahoma.org).)
 We'll try to respond as soon as possible.

 💵 Is OKC.js free?
 Yes!
 OKC.js has been, and always will be, a free monthly training event.
 We organize and speak at OKC.js for the betterment of Oklahoma's tech community. '*Advancing Oklahoma's grassroots technology community*' is the Techlahoma Foundation's mission.
 If you or your company would like to sponsor pizza and soda for OKC.js we do accept [donations](https://donate.techlahoma.org) via the [Techlahoma Foundation](http://techlahoma.org).

 🔊 I like what you're doing!
 How can I help?
 Awesome!!
 We are so happy you like what we're doing and want to contribute!
-This readme includes instructions on how to contribute to the OKC.js website github repository by adding and updating events or fixing spelling errors and broken links.
+This readme includes instructions on how to contribute to the OKC.js website GitHub repository by adding and updating events or fixing spelling errors and broken links.

 Listed below are some volunteer activities we do every month.
 If there's something that interests you, fits your skill set or one you'd like to expand upon, please let us know.
 If you have an idea for better ways to organize the group and duties, ways to get the word out, or create a better experience for the community, please share it with us!